mutirri/conda-build-wiki/Tutorial:-Building-Conda-Packages-----WORKING-DRAFT.md

 -----------------------------

 conda is installed as part of Continuum's Anaconda distribution and used to manage changes thereto.
 A lightweight [python + conda standalone distribution](http://conda.pydata.org/miniconda.html) is also available, which is what we'll assume here.
 Upon downloading the installer script, run it in a working directory:

 `$ ./Miniconda-3.3.0-Linux-x86.sh`

-A fundamental design philosophy of conda is that users should have a fully functioning developer programming environment in their `home` or working directory without requiring administrative privileges or disrupting system- or root-level software installations.
+A fundamental design philosophy of conda is that users should have a fully functioning programming environment in their home or working directory without requiring administrative privileges or disrupting system- or root-level software installations.
+Therefore you will not need administrative access to run conda or manage conda environments.
+Building conda packages may, however require administrative privileges in certain cases.

 Provide the script with your choices about where to install conda and whether or not the path will be added to your environment.
-I assume it is added to the path; otherwise you will have to know the explicit path to your conda executable.
+I will assume it is added to the path; otherwise you will have to know the explicit path to your conda executable.

 Once conda is installed, relaunch a terminal window or issue